 Fitness Center.
 The Department of Recreational Sports and Activities offers a wide variety of recreational programming and provides facilities for students, faculty and staff.

-Lactation Rooms.
-The university has a number of lactation rooms across our campuses.
+Mother's Rooms.
+Mother’s Rooms are available across campus, providing a private place to nurse, pump, bottle feed, and change a diaper.
 Nursing mothers will need to contact the department or area monitoring the room for access.
 If you are unsure of who to contact, ask us!

 ORP – Optional Retirement Plan.
 Employee contributes 6.65% and the State contributes 6.6% of the employee’s wages.
 Employee contributions are tax deferred.
 These contributions are deposited with the employee’s selected ORP carrier.
 Participants vest after one year and one day of ORP participation.
 ORP is a defined contribution plan with benefits based upon individual investment decisions.